luharukas/Emotion_Classfier/README.md

 #### Hardware Requirement:

- A Personal Computer(PC) with following minimum requirements.
+ A Personal Computer (PC) with following minimum requirements.
  * 8GB RAM recommended;
- * Disk Space:10 GB
+ * Disk Space: 10 GB

 #### Software Requirement:
 * Operating System should be only Ubuntu20.04 amd64.